-With only patients and the parents or guardians allowed in the clinic, there is plenty of room for patients to sit 6 feet apart in the waiting room.
+We ask that only patients and the parents or guardians of patients come into the clinic.
 Even if you don’t feel the need to practice social distancing, we’re asking that patients do.
-This is not only for yourself, but as courtesy and safety precaution to others.
+This is not only for yourself but as a courtesy and safety precaution to others.
 This in addition to handwashing, using hand sanitizer, and wearing a mask will help keep us all safe and healthy.

 Safety first!
 In addition, we are continually sanitizing the waiting room and all areas of the clinic.
 We’re sanitizing our clinic top to bottom, day-in, and day-out.
 It is important to us that we provide the most sanitary environment possible for the wellbeing of our patients and our community.

 Lastly, a simple reminder to be kind and courteous to other patients.
 Please bring a mask or wear one that we provide at the clinic.
 The CDC recommends that everyone — sick or healthy — wear a face mask in public.
 Once you come to the back of the clinic, it can sometimes be hard to stay 6 feet away from others.
 Be sure to give other patients and staff the space they need–in the waiting room or in the other areas of the clinic.
 If we all do our part, we can keep each other healthy by putting safety first.